dataminer-site/dataminer-site.github.io/docs/api/python/data_ingestion.md

 # [(1, 'one'), (2, 'two'), (3, 'three'), (4, 'four')]
 ```

-You can also create a persistent table in DuckDB from the contents of the DataFrame (or the view):
+You can also create a persistent table in DataMiner from the contents of the DataFrame (or the view):

 ```python
 # create a new table from the contents of a DataFrame